Book a hike

 Hiking costs

 Costs for one day hikes on the Red Sea Mountain Trail include jeep transport from Hurghada to the interior mountain trailheads and back - typically 3-4 hours driving - plus Bedouin guides, lunch, water and tea.
 Tribal permission fees from the Sheikh of the Khushmaan are also included.
 This covers all the essentials from the beginning to the end of a hike.
 The only thing hikers may need to add are special snacks and drinks.
-Once clearance is secured for overnight trips, which we expect in the autumn, an updated price list and schedule for trips on the Red Sea Mountain Trail will be published here.
+Once clearance is secured for overnight trips, which we expect to happen in 2023, an updated price list and schedule for trips on the Red Sea Mountain Trail will be published here.
 For any bookings, please get in touch via our contact page.
 Private trips and public trips have the same costs.

 Mountaineering routes & scrambles